-Parents are to pick students up after school in the car rider line that forms down Old Trinity South Road in front of the police station.
-To alleviate traffic congestion, parents will need to follow FM 356 until the road ends and then turn around to head north on FM 356.
-You will be able to turn left in front of Onalaska Police Department.
-Please do not cut in front of others that are following these new procedures.
+Parents are to pick students up after school in the car rider line that forms down Magnolia Street behind the police station.
+To alleviate traffic congestion, parents will need to follow FM 356 then turn right onto Houston Street and follow that street to Magnolia.
+Please do not cut in front of others or block private driveways that are following these new procedures.
 Parents are to remain in their vehicles and pull through the drive in front of the cafeteria/main entrance.
 District personnel will direct students to wait at colored markers for their parents and assist with opening the vehicle door for students.
 District personnel are not responsible for buckling students into the seat/car seats.
 Students will not be released to parents that walk up to the car rider loading area.
-Please do not block the drive in front of the cafeteria/main entrance before 3:25 P.M. to pick students up.
-(Students will not be released for early checkout after 3:10 P.M.)
+Please do not block the driveway front of the cafeteria/main entrance before 3:25 P.M. to pick students up.
+(Students will not be released for early checkout after 3:30 P.M.)